 The Vineyard

-We have two vineyards, one at Woodend at 620 metres above sea level and there we grow Pinot Noir and Chardonnay grapes.
-These vines are 19 years old.
+Our Woodend vineyard is 620 metres above sea level, and we grow Pinot Noir and Chardonnay grapes here.
+These vines are now 30 years old.

-Woodend Vineyard is planted on an underlying slope facing east with the rows running North – South.
+The Woodend Vineyard is planted on an undulating slope facing east, with the rows running North–South.
 Kyneton is not as hilly but has the same planting setup.
-They have the same soil structure which is half a metre of rich top soil – 5 metres of Clay and followed by many metres of Basalt.
-This is the perfect soil mixture for the growing of cool climate grapes.
+They have the same soil structure, which is half a metre of rich topsoil – 5 metres of Clay and followed by many metres of Basalt.
+This is the perfect soil mixture for the growing of cool-climate grapes.

 We purposely crop at one and a half tonnes per acre as this enables us to get the flavours and ripeness we require to make terrific wine.